szczepanski/cloud-aws/README.md

 Once this is done, entire DNS can be then managed from within Route 53.

-44. Create A record within Route 53 pointing to the Dev-1 Application Loadbalancer (Simple route policy).
+44. Create A record within Route 53 pointing to the Dev-1 Application Load Balancer (Simple route policy).
 45. Wait some time to test/resolve new A record (pointing to app LB)